MakeSchool-Tutorials/Core-Data-Tutorial/P00-Introduction/content.md

 slug: introduction
 ---

-Have you ever built or used an app where the data wasn't saved after you swiped it away?
-Imagine your todo list app on your phone wiped everything away if you ejected the app from memory, or if you had to re-write your grocery list every time you did a fresh start of your app?
-It would be a pretty painful experience.
+In this tutorial, you'll be given a loaner app that you will add persistence functionality to.
+In the app you can add items that you want to loan to people.
+Each item has a picture and a name, and also allows for the option to add notes.
+Once you add the item, you can then add the name and phone number of the person you're loaning the item to.
+From there you can track who you've loaned your items to, and can mark them as returned or delete them as well.

+If you play around with the app though, you may notice a glaring issue.
+If the app gets removed from memory, all of the data and items stored in the app will disappear!
+This is a huge flaw in a system that's supposed to always track who has your stuff!

 We can avoid these situations by utilizing persistent storage in our apps.
 One way to do this is by using **Core Data**.
-In this tutorial, we'll be taking an app that tracks items and who they were loaned to, and adding persistent storage to it using Core Data.
+In this tutorial, we'll be taking this loaner app and adding persistent storage to it using Core Data.

 > [info]
 >